apereo/cas/docs/cas-server-documentation/authentication/Configuring-SAML2-Authentication.md

 it will be displayed.
 If metadata is absent, one will be generated automatically.
 CAS configuration below dictates where metadata files/keys will be generated and stored.

-{% include casproperties.html properties="cas.authn.saml-idp.metadata" %}
+{% include casproperties.html properties="cas.authn.saml-idp.metadata.core" %}

 Note that the endpoint can accept a `service` parameter either by entity id or numeric identifier.
 This parameter is matched against the CAS service registry allowing the endpoint to calculate and combine any identity provider